 Obviously you would need to have lived or known someone who did, in Los Angeles, 1974 in the LAPD.

 It’s a long shot, I am aware.
 But I’ve decided to ask because:

-However, I found someone’s account online that had a connection to the case.
+I found someone’s account online that had a connection to the case.

 The author posted the Dec.
 2014 Daily Mail article about Paige Young and commented on her/his connection to it: